 Depending on the purpose, corporate apparel can be business-focused or lifestyle-focused.
 Business apparel is perfect for trade shows and employee uniforms.
 This style shows off the personality and professionalism of your company.
 Business apparel usually includes traditional styles of clothing, like collared shirts and jackets.

-Lifestyle apparel is one of our 3 corporate trends to watch in 2017.
-Employees want casual clothing that fit into their lifestyles.
+Lifestyle apparel is one of the top branded apparel trends to watch for.
+Employees want casual clothing that fits into their lifestyles.
 T-shirts and hooded sweatshirts are both examples of everyday fashion.
 Giving employees lifestyle apparel is also great for your company because it shows off your name and logo each time your employee wears the item outside of the office.